Car Rental Agencies Warned GM About Airbag Defects

 The data from rental car companies are a virtual gold mine for investigators because rental car companies put many miles on vehicles quickly and their accident trends reveal patterns and potential defects.
 Unfortunately, GM ignored the reports filed by various rental car companies and failed to identify the airbag defects and ignition switch issues early on.

 The extent of GMs knowledge about the defects in their vehicles will be critical in the lawsuits developing against the auto giant.
 If you or someone you love has been injured in a GM vehicle due to an ignition switch or airbag defect, please call the Greg Coleman Law car accident attorneys at (865) 247-0080.
-Our Knoxville personal injury lawyers offer free consultations.
+Our Tennessee personal injury lawyers offer free consultations.